andrew-datasift/Alarm_Manager/README.md

 This sections for zenoss and graphite should be self explanatory.
 They both communicate via HTTP and will assume basic auth via http unless "https" is prepended to the address.
 The statefile is used to store the current state of the alarm manager so that it can keep track of triggered alarms, suspended metrics, etc, past restarts.
-The HTTP port is used for the API detailed below, 8080 is assumed unless specified otherwise.
-If the requested port is unavailable then a warning will be printed in the log but execution will not be affected.
+The HTTP port is used for the API detailed below.
+If the requested port is unavailable or no port is given then a warning will be printed in the log but execution will not be affected.

 ### 'alarms' section